 Specific Uses for Your Degree

-- GOVERNMENT, BUSINESS, PROFESSIONS GENERALLY.
-Persons well-schooled in the languages and cultures of the Near and Middle East are much in demand by government, business, indeed, a variety of professional fields — see more on the "Arabic Program" page.
-But given the rigor of training we provide in Classics and Arabic, our students find that they have a lot to offer any field placing a premium on thinking and decision-making; see further also the program in Classics
+- GOVERNMENT; BUSINESS; PROFESSIONS GENERALLY.
+Persons well-schooled in the languages and cultures of the Near and Middle East are much in demand by government, business, and indeed, a variety of professional fields.
+But given the rigor of training we provide in Classics and Near Eastern Studies, our students find that they have a lot to offer any field placing a premium on thinking and decision-making.